krplata/Forward-Error-Correction/Readme.txt

 ---------------------------------------------------------------------------------
 Project Description:							        |
 									        |
-This implementation is a resulf of a university course:			        |
+This implementation is a result of a university course:			        |
 	"Reliability and Diagnostics of Digital Systems"		        |
 									        |
 The group was to provide an implementation of the following:		        |